Jérôme Larivière

 From Rank to Label: How Early Academic Rank Shapes Educational Diagnoses and Mental Health Outcomes (solo-authored)

 This study uses rich Canadian census and administrative data to examine the causal effects of early academic ranking on educational diagnoses and long-term mental well-being.
-Leveraging within-classroom variation among students with similar abilities, I find that moving from the 0–5th to the 10–15th percentile reduces learning disability diagnoses by 34% and mental health conditions by 16%.
-Conversely, shifting from the 85–90th to the 95–100th percentile increases gifted diagnoses by 27%, suggesting that teacher perceptions and behaviors are influenced by relative performance.
-Similar rank variation also lower adult mental health challenges by 12% and boost learning-relatedself-esteem by 21%.
+Leveraging within-school-cohort variation among students with similar abilities, I find that moving from the 0th–5th to the 10th–15th percentile reduces learning disability diagnoses by 37% and mental health conditions by 12%.
+Conversely, shifting from the 85th–90th to the 95th–100th percentile increases gifted diagnoses by 44%, showing that teacher perceptions and behaviors are influenced by relative performance.
+Similar rank variation also lowers adult mental health challenges by 8% and reduces perceived learning difficulties by 25%.

 Work in progress :